 Your Host: The MCJC

-From the Rock Wall is a production of the Marian Cheek Jackson Center for Saving and Making History.
+From the Rock Wall is community owned and operated.
+It was developed in partnership with the many neighbors and friends whose histories are featured here and whose wisdom and insight have governed every aspect.
+A living document meant to continue to evolve and change with every response, From the Rock Wall is hosted by the Marian Cheek Jackson Center for Saving and Making History.
 It was developed in partnership with the many neighbors and friends whose histories are featured here and whose wisdom and insight have governed every aspect.

 The Marian Cheek Jackson Center is itself a response to oral histories.
 In the mid-2000s, the scrappy group of students and community members who would become its co-founders began listening to neighbors’ accounts of hard-won and hard-held rights to property, education, and municipal infrastructure.
 They also heard and saw immediate threats to those rights and to the generational continuity of the histories that sustained them.
 The Marian Cheek Jackson Center was established in 2009 to secure, advance, and steward those histories in word and deed.
 An explosion of oral history-driven action soon followed: festivals, feasts, exhibits, performances, policy hearings, meetings, marches, vigils, organizing, a reunion of civil rights activists, a youth radio program, a digital “soundwalk,” partnerships with over forty resource agencies, a national model for addressing displacement, and always: more listening and more and more of the kind of everyday retelling that makes neighbors out of listeners.